open-spaced-repetition/SSP-MMC-FSRS/README.md

 ## Warning

-Currently, the SSP-MMC matrix cannot be constructed for 7544 out of 9999 users (75.4%) due to convergence failure.
+Currently, the SSP-MMC matrix can be constructed for 7544 out of 9999 users (75.4%), and fails to converge for the remaining users.
 This indicates that the current implementation is not suitable for practical use and that further research is necessary.